kthohr/optim/README.md

 ## Syntax

-OptimLib functions are generally defined loosely as
+OptimLib functions are generally defined as
 ```
 algorithm(<initial and end values>, <objective function>, <data for objective function>)
 ```
 where the inputs, in order, are:
-* initial values define the starting point for the algorithm, and will also contain the solution vector;
+* a vector of initial values that define the starting point for the algorithm, and will contain the solution vector at completion;
-* the objective function to be minimized; and
+* the objective function to be minimized (or zeroed-out); and
-* additional parameters passed to the objective function.
+* any additional parameters passed to the objective function.

 For example, the BFGS algorithm is called using:
 ``` cpp